NBISweden/AGAT/docs/agat_how_does_it_work.md

   2. ELSE Parsing approach 2: by a common attribute/tag

   a common attribute (or common tag) is an attribute value shared by feature that must be grouped together.
-AGAT uses default attributes (`gene_id` and `locus_tag`) displayed in the log but can be set by the user using the `--ct` parameter).
+AGAT uses default attributes (`gene_id` and `locus_tag`) displayed in the log but can be set by the user modifying the AGAT configuration file `config.yaml`.
+  You can modify the `config.yaml` either running `agat config --expose` to access it (it will be copied in the current directory) and then modifying it manually; or running `agat config --expose --locus_tag attribute_name` that will copy the `config.yaml` locally with the modification of the `locus_tag` parameter accordingly.

 Example of relationship made using a common tag (here locus_tag):